 5. Refrain from any action that would lead to loss of his independence.

 The criteria of independence of a director are determined based on theconditions specified in Section 149 (6) of the Companies Act 2013 and SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.
 The independent director shallat the first meeting of the Board in which he participates as a director and thereafter atthe first meeting of the Board in every financial year or whenever there is any change inthe circumstances which may affect his status as an independent director give adeclaration that he/ she meets the criteria of independence.
-The terms and conditions ofappointment of Independent Director are disclosed on the website of the Bank and a weblink thereto is: https:Zwww.federalbank.co.in/our-commitments.
+The terms and conditions ofappointment of Independent Director are disclosed on the website of the Bank and a weblink thereto is: https:Zwww.federalbank.co.in/shareholder-information.

 Policy on Remuneration to Non-Executive Directors/ IndependentDirectors

 The Policy of the Bank for the payment of remuneration to Non-Executive Directors / Independent Directors of the Bank is explained in the ComprehensiveCompensation Policy for NonExecutive Directors / Independent Directors (other than PartTime Chairman) as approved by the Board of Directors and is disclosed on the website ofthe Bank and a web link thereto is: http:/www. federalbank.co.in/shareholder-information.

 As required under Banking Regulation Act 1949 prior approval of RBI isrequired to give remuneration to Non-Executive Part Time Chairman of the Board.

 POLICY ON REMUNERATION TO MD & CEO EXECUTIVE DIRECTORS KEYMANAGERIAL PERSONNEL AND OTHER EMPLOYEES

 The Compensation / Remuneration Policy of the Bank as approved by theBoard contains the policy for payment of remuneration to MD & CEO ExecutiveDirectors Key Managerial Personnel and for all the other employees of the Bank.